Semantic Search over 9 Million Mathematical Theorems: Introduction

 In this work, we construct a corpus of over 9 million theorem statements from arXiv, the Stacks Project, ProofWiki, and five other sources, and study semantic retrieval at scale.
 We represent each theorem using a natural-language ``slogan'' generated by an LLM, then embed slogans and queries into a shared semantic space.
 Our main contributions are: \begin{enumerate} \item \textbf{A large-scale theorem corpus.} We release over 9 million theorem statements with rich metadata, the \textit{largest} collection of informal mathematical theorems to date. \item \textbf{A systematic study of representation choices.} We analyze how the context, LLM choice, embedding model, and prompting strategy affect retrieval.
 Notably, we find that embedding theorems via natural-language slogans significantly outperforms embedding their raw \LaTeX{} formulations. \item \textbf{State-of-the-art retrieval.} On 111 queries from professional mathematicians, we achieve 45.0\% Hit@20 at the theorem level, outperforming ChatGPT 5.2 with search (19.8\%) and Gemini 3 Pro (27.0\%).
 For paper-level retrieval, we achieve 56.8\% Hit@20 compared to 37.8\% for Google Search. \end{enumerate}

 Our results demonstrate that semantic theorem search is feasible at web scale.
-A public demo is available at \href{https://huggingface.co/spaces/uw-math-ai/theorem-search}{huggingface.co/spaces/uw-math-ai/theorem-search}.
+The project page is at \href{https://theoremsearch.com}{theoremsearch.com}.
 The dataset is available at \href{https://huggingface.co/datasets/uw-math-ai/theorem-search-dataset}{huggingface.co/datasets/uw-math-ai/theorem-search-dataset}.
 A datasheet for our dataset is provided in Appendix~\ref{sec:datasheet}.